 Below are the examples of Quantamental Investing

 The ability to implement strategies looking at fundamental and quantitative metrics is quite interesting.
 One such interesting scenario is: JC Penny outperforming the markets in the second quarter of 2015.
-Such positive results suddenly led to increasing at a price of 10% and every one of the major investors were caught off-guard.
+Such positive results suddenly led to increasing at a price of 10%, and every one of the major investors was caught off-guard.
 However, there was one company, RC Metrics, a big data firm for investors, that used the satellite imagery of JC Penny’s parking lots to invest the company.

 To see when and where Quantamental investing is currently implemented and how it affects the trading strategies in investment companies, let us look at one of the most famous events of financial history – The Flash Crash.

 2010 Flash Crash is a financial event where machine-led algorithms triggered a sell of causing a sudden crash in the market without any reason.
 However, in about an hour, the market regained its previous status.
 However, imagine the loss it caused to margin traders – who trade not on the full amount, but on margins.
-Billions of dollars were lost and some traders lost their entire savings.
+Billions of dollars were lost, and some traders lost their entire savings.
 There are many theories about how it happened, but one famous theory is that the machines started selling after Associated Press’s Twitter account was hacked and a fake tweet regarding a white house bombing was tweeted.

 Algorithms, which are trained to learn, used Natural Language Processing to read this tweet and realized that something negative and big was about to happen.
-It is a very basic metric – something wrong has happened in the government and it will affect the markets.
+It is a very basic metric – something wrong has happened in the government, and it will affect the markets.
 This is how fundamental strategies work – gauge the scenario and act on it.
-However, it was not triggered by humans, but by machines.
+However, it was not triggered by humans but by machines.
 In addition, once one machine triggers the selloff, the algorithms are trained to act quickly.
-In a scenario of falling prices, they assume the worst and trigger a further sell-off.
-It snowballed into a crash and markets are down by 9%.
+In a scenario of falling prices, they assume the worst and trigger a further selloff.
+It snowballed into a crash, and markets are down by 9%.